karmenatwork/4_CB_employees_turnover/README.md

 | Work_accident        | 0 - no accident during employee stay, 1 - accident during employee stay
 | left                 | 0 indicates employee stays in the company, 1 indicates employee left the company
 | promotion_last_5years| Number of promotions in his stay
-| Department           | Department which an employee belongs to
 | salary               | Salary in USD

 Perform the following steps: